andrewdyer/vite-react-app-template/README.md

 └── setupTests.ts            # Test setup file
 ```

-The `app` directory contains core application code, including the main `App` component, components, hooks, providers, routing, and store configuration.
+The `app/` directory contains core application code, including the main `App` component, components, hooks, providers, routing, and store configuration.
 Together, these elements set up the application's overall structure.
 The `main.tsx` file serves as the entry point, where the `App` component is rendered into the DOM.

-The `modules` directory is designed for feature-specific code.
-Each feature is organized into its own subfolder (e.g., demo/), containing related components, layouts, pages, hooks, and other resources.
+The `modules/` directory is designed for feature-specific code.
+Each feature is organized into its own subfolder (e.g., `demo/`), containing related components, layouts, pages, hooks, and other resources.
 This modular approach ensures that each feature remains encapsulated and easy to maintain, promoting scalability as the project grows.

 To simplify imports and maintain organization, path aliases are configured in both `vite.config.ts` and `tsconfig.json`.
-By default, the `@` alias points to `app`, and `@module-name` patterns are used for subdirectories in `modules` (e.g., @demo).
+By default, the `@` alias points to `app/`, and `@module-name` patterns are used for subdirectories in `modules/` (e.g., @demo).
 These aliases help keep imports clean, consistent, and scalable as the project grows.

 ### When to use